Rucking 101: The Basics

 Any sturdy backpack works to start.
 A school bag, a daypack, a military surplus ALICE pack — all fine.
 Purpose-built rucking packs exist and are worth the investment eventually, but they are not required on day one.

 A ruck plate is ideal — flat, dense, sits close to your back.
 But books, sand in a zip-lock bag, water bottles, or dumbbells wrapped in a towel all work.
 Beginners should start with 10% of their body weightand build from there.
+See our weight guide for specifics.

 Trail runners or hiking boots with ankle support.
 Whatever you'd wear for a long walk.
 Avoid fresh-out-of-the-box shoes — break them in first before adding weight.